FLRW Cosmology in Metric-Affine $F(R,Q)$ Gravity: Cosmological solutions for gravity.

 where

-This modified $F(R,Q)$ gravity theory depends upon the choices of the factor $u$ and $w$ which can be considered as per their definitions.
-Therefore, we investigate the above model in two different choices of $u$ and $w$ which gives two different exact cosmological models as given below.
+Now, we have two linearly independent field equations \eqref{5.1} and \eqref{5.2} in five unknowns: $\rho, p, a, u, w$.
+To find the exact solutions to these two field equations, we must impose at least three constraints on these unknowns.
+This modified $F(R,Q)$ gravity theory depends upon the choices of the factors $u(a,\dot{a}, \ddot{a},..)$ and $w(a,\dot{a}, \ddot{a},..)$, which can be considered as per their definitions (see \eqref{2.6} and \eqref{2.9}).
+Therefore, we investigate the above model using two different choices for $u$ and $w$, resulting in two distinct cosmological models, as detailed below.